scorpido74/azure-docs.nl-nl/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

     return YES;
     ```

-14. Vervang in de `application:didRegisterForRemoteNotificationsWithDeviceToken` volgende implementatie om rekening te houden met de wijzigingen in de gebruikersinterface van het storyboard:
+14. Vervang de volgende implementatie `application:didRegisterForRemoteNotificationsWithDeviceToken` om de Story board-gebruikers interface te wijzigen in account:

     ```objc
     // Access navigation controller which is at the root of window